 Ethereum is an open-source network based upon blockchain, the same technology that Bitcoin runs on.
 What differentiates Ethereum is its purpose.
 Ethereum runs decentralized applications, and its currency, Ether, powers transactions.

 That means that, with Ether, application developers pay for services provided by the network.
-Ether is tradable, but it’s important to note that it is more than just a simple cryptocurrency: it is a feature of a larger project that aims to create a global, decentralized blockchain network.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Ether is tradable, but it’s important to note that it is more than just a simple cryptocurrency: it is a feature of a larger project that aims to create a global, decentralized blockchain network.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 Should You Buy Ethereum?